appsquickly/XcodeEditor/README.md

 ### With contributions from:

+* <a href="https://github.com/smirn0v">Alexander Smirnov</a> - Cleaned up, generalized and contributed back the changes from the Calabash fork.
 * Connor Duggan - bug fixes and maintenance.
 * Zach Drayer - lots of fixes and features to support TextMate.
 * Janine Ohmer - support adding and removing sub-projects (http://www.synapticats.com).